What is the bulls and bears power indicator?

 As previously discussed, there are two main market mind-sets, bullish and bearish, and this indicator measures the actual strength of these market sentiments.

-The Bulls and Bears Power indicator was developed by the well-known technical analyst Alexander Elder and is described in his book, Trading for a Living.
+The Bulls and Bears power indicator was developed by the well-known technical analyst Alexander Elder and is described in his book, Trading for a Living.
 Although the concept may at first seem slightly complicated, it is actually very simple and uses just the price and an exponential moving average.
-Let’s study the two components:
+Let’s study the two components: vdsvdsv

 The main purpose of the bull power indicator is to estimate the relative strength of buyers versus sellers in the market at any given time.
 How does it do this?
 It simply measures whether the current price is higher than the previous one and if it is, then the bulls are considered to be ‘winning’.
 This is done by taking the difference between the highest price of the current bar, and an exponential moving average (13-period by default).
 Doing a manual calculation, you can use this formula: